mguida22/InForm/README.md

 First run the code on your microcontroller.
 On the Teensy 3.1 you should be able to press the physical reset button, but running the sketch from the Arduino IDE will always work.

 Once that is running, start your server from the web directory using the following command.
-Replace the third argument, `/dev/tty.usbmodem728331`, with the port of your arduino.
+Replace the third argument, `/dev/tty.usbmodem728331`, with the port of your Arduino.
 This can be found on the bottom right of the standard Arduino IDE.

 ```
 $ node SerialServer.js /dev/tty.usbmodem728331